zzhang-cn/LLM4LLM/pre-prompt.md

 ## Purpose
 This framework guides your self-directed exploration of Large Language Models (LLMs).
 Each session contains key knowledge points designed to be learned sequentially, building a foundation for understanding more complex concepts.

+## Session Structure
+Each session follows this standardized structure:

+1. **Primary Question**: The core question driving the session
+2. **Prerequisites**: What knowledge is assumed from previous sessions
+3. **Session Overview**: Brief description + numbered list of Knowledge Points
+4. **Learning Resources**: Three categories of resources mapped to specific KPs
+5. **Knowledge Points**: Detailed exploration of each concept

 ## Session Sequence Map

 The curriculum follows this strict sequential order: